Living Lab

 Summary

-Three year project started in 2023 supported by a major Northeastern Sustainable Agricultural Research and Education (SARE) grant is conducting applied forest farming research and education in collaboration with academics, forest farmers and local youth at Smokey House Center that seeks to develop new strategies for providing planting stock of commercially valuable and at-risk native forest plants.
+Forest farming is an agroforestry practice with roots in indigenous plant traditions that involves growing and stewarding non-timber forest products (NTFPs) under forest canopies.
+It can increase economic resilience for farms by diversifying income streams while helping to restore at-risk plant species and keep our forest as forest.
+Smokey House Center started a three year forest farming project which started in 2023 and is supported by a major Northeast Sustainable Agricultural Research and Education (SARE) grant that focuses on conducting applied forest farming research and education in collaboration with researchers, forest farmers and local youth at Smokey House Center.
+The underlying objective of the project is to develop new strategies for providing planting stock of commercially valuable and at-risk native forest plants such as ginseng, ramps, and goldenseal.

 Purpose